 Step Five: Seek Out Support

 Divorce is tough.
 You will need friends and family to lean on.
 Let a few people close to you that you are considering divorce and put them on notice that you may need their support.
 This is a nice foundation to have even before you approach a divorce mediator or attorney.
 Even a first meeting can be jarring.
 You will want someone you can call afterward.
 If you feel uncomfortable talking to people right now, join an online divorce support group and connect with others going through the same thing.
 These are great places to discuss your feelings or just vent about your day.

 Step Six: Schedule a Consultation

 Once you have decided to move forward with a divorce, schedule a free consultation with a mediator, this is a meet-and-greet to discuss your situation and get a sense of the mediators, if they are a good fit, and gather information about their process.
 At our office, we provide clients with information about the mediation process, as well as the ability for clients to complete the entire mediation process online from the comfort of their own home.
 We take care of all the court filing and document preparation.

-If you feel like you are ready to schedule a consultation, call (858) 736-2411 today.
+If you feel like you are ready to schedule a consultation, contact West Coast Family Mediation Center.
 We are happy to assist you with any questions or concerns you may have about the process.